 Meet in Malaga for a transfer to Granada at the foot of the Sierra Nevada Mountains in time for an independent afternoon at the Alhambra, and dinner.
 The Alhambra is sometimes called the most sensual architecture on earth, inspired by battle victory and incorporating water as a central theme.
 If you have time or arrive early, you can also take a walk through the silk markets or the Moorish neighbourhood of Albayzin.
 D (Meal inclusions provided for guided trips.
 Self-guided trips include breakfasts)

 Granada to Periana 76km

 Ride from just outside Granada on a quiet, level road with bike lanes.
 After warming up, the hilliness begins, taking you into towns like Alhama de Granada, where you can visit or bathe in a cistern used to collect healing water for centuries.
 Alhama was built in the Caliphate style on a Roman foundation.
-Your lodging provides an exceptional perspective, perched on a hillside overlooking the town.
+Your lodging provides an exceptional perspective.
 BLD

 Periana to Antequera 78km

 A rolling ride through quintessential Andalucian landscapes, today gives you ample opportunity to enjoy the route at your own pace, perhaps taking a side trip the market town of Archidona, famous for its octagonal town plaza.
 Tonight is spent near medieval Antequera – one of Andalucia’s architectural showpieces.
 An optional guided walking tour of the town will give you the chance to visit the myriad gothic, baroque and renaissance monasteries and churches.
 BLD